NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

 - **Step 6**: Configure Your NEM Node to Autoboot With the **Delegated** Private Key.

-  You will need to edit the config file in your NIS folder to do this.
+  You will need to edit the config file in your NIS folder to include the **Delegated** Private Key collected in Step 3.
 Here is some help:

   When you unzipped the standalone you made a folder called ``package``.
 Open that folder and double-click on the folder ``nis`` and then open the file ``config.properties`` with a text editor.
 You need to find line which says ``#nis.bootKey =``.
 Now delete the "#" so it only says ``nis.bootKey =``.
 Next delete ``#0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef`` and replace it with your delegate private key from Step 3.